WilliamTuominiemi/tersoli/readme.md

 Run ``cargo install --path .`` in this project root.

 After this type **tersoli** into your terminal to launch the game whenever you want.

+# Technical overview

+- Used Ratatui terminal user interface library.
+- Unit tests for the most central logic and mechanics.